mbpod10/first_microservice_app/README.md

 })
 ```
 5. Now we have the ability to fetch data from the `QUERY SERVICE` and display it in our React app without needing to make GET requests to our `/posts` and `/comments` servers.
 We just make one request to `'http://localhost:4002/posts'` which is our `query service`. (the `query service` endpoint `/posts` just send the whole `posts` object to the client) We can now kill both the `/posts` and `/comments` servers and still be able to make GET requests and retrieve the posts and comments data. <e>However, we cannot make post requests! </e>

+## Filter and Moderate Comments
+- make a new service